 In 2016, almost 1400 chemists from 50 countries registered as Affiliates.
-Included in this number are nearly 140 sponsored Affiliate memberships for chemists from developing and economically disadvantaged countries.
+Included in this number are nearly 140 sponsored Affiliate members from developing and economically disadvantaged countries.

 During 2016 and early 2017, discussions led by the Treasurer and Executive Director, led to proposed changes that would achieve broader global engagement by active chemists and offer the opportunity for younger chemists in NAO and non-NAO countries to engage in IUPAC membership.
-The proposed changes were discussed at the 99th Executive Bureau Meeting, Beijing 8-9 November 2016 and 99th Bureau meeting (Virtual) 8 April 2017.
-A revised Affiliate Membership Program (AMP) proposal, including changes and enhancements, was approved at the 49th Council meeting in São Paulo, Brazil in July 2017.
+The proposed changes were discussed at the 155th Executive Committee Meeting, Beijing 8-9 November 2016 and 99th Bureau (virtual) meeting 8 April 2017.
+A revised Affiliate Membership Program (AMP) proposal was approved at the 49th Council meeting in São Paulo, Brazil in July 2017.
 The original objectives and intentions of the AMP remain as part of this revised program.

-The Affiliate Membership Program will continue as a vital part of IUPAC with immense benefits to chemists globally.
-Many chemists worldwide pay to receive publicity through IUPAC publications, IUPAC recommendations, endorsed conferences, and other IUPAC activities.
-In 2016, IUPAC launched a revision of its website to reach as many chemists and individuals across the globe as possible.
-Currently, there are 32 different countries that participate in the program as well as a number of chemists who join through IUPAC directly.
+The Affiliate Membership Program will continue as a vital part of IUPAC with benefits to chemists globally.
+Currently, there are 34 different countries that participate in the program as well as a number of chemists who join through IUPAC directly.

 IUPAC believes that these changes are significant because they improve the value to Affiliate Members in the Union through enhanced opportunities for them to participate in the activities of the Union and through discounted pricing for publications, conferences and workshops.

-The key aspects of the revised Affiliate Membership Program are as follows:
+The key aspects of the Affiliate Membership Program are:

-1. Affiliate Members from both NAO and non-NAO countries will be eligible to be nominated as candidates for Associate Member positions in Division elections and for appointment to Standing Committees.
+- Affiliate members from both NAO and non-NAO countries are eligible to be nominated as candidates for Associate Member positions in Division elections and for appointment to Standing Committees.
 This represents a significant opportunity for chemists to become involved with the scientific work of IUPAC.

-2. Affiliate Members can continue to participate in IUPAC projects, including development of project proposals, service as members of project task groups, and leadership of IUPAC projects.
+- Affiliate members can continue to participate in IUPAC projects, including development of project proposals, and can serve both as chairs or members of project task groups.

-3. Affiliate Members will continue to receive a 10% discount on registration fees for IUPAC endorsed conferences and symposia.
-Affiliate members will continue to receive a 25% discount on IUPAC books.
+- Affiliate members continue to receive a 10% discount on registration fees for IUPAC-endorsed conferences and symposia.
+Affiliate members continue to receive a 25% discount on IUPAC books.

 The AMP is administered in many countries and some regions through an AMP Coordinator.
-For IUPAC member countries, the coordinator is appointed by the NAO.
-For non-member countries, the coordinator will be appointed by a recognized Chemistry Society.
-Additional information related to AMP Coordinators and the countries are explained under the “JOIN” tab above.
-IUPAC will keep coordinators informed of any direct applications in their countries.
+For IUPAC member countries the coordinator is appointed by the NAO.
+For non-member countries the coordinator will be appointed by a recognized Chemistry Society, agreed with IUPAC.